michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0143.md

 ### Definition
 - adj: radically distinctive and without equal
 ### Family
+- paralleled: unparalleled+
-paralleled: unparalleled+;parallel: nonparallel, paralleled, paralleling, parallelism, parallelize, parallelled, parallelling, parallels, unparallel;parallelism: parallelisms;parallelize: parallelizing
+- parallel: nonparallel, paralleled, paralleling, parallelism, parallelize, parallelled, parallelling, parallels, unparallel
+- parallelism: parallelisms
+- parallelize: parallelizing
 ### Examples
 - Samantha Power, defended the vote as consistent with “steadfast and unparalleled commitment to the security of Israel,” CNN reported Friday.
 - All-brick and limestone; “an unparalleled opportunity to purchase a prime vacant landmark building within a block of the National Mall.”